 It Even Works Indoors

 Most people only use Google Maps for finding their way around outdoors, but that’s not the only choice.
-Floor plans of airports, shopping malls, train stations, sports venues and other large public buildings around the world have been slowly showing up for a while now, and the list is growing all the time.
+Floor plans of airports, shopping malls, train stations, sports venues and other large public buildings around the world have been slowly showing up for a while now, and the list of places you’ll find them is growing all the time.

-To see them, just zoom in on any of the places in the above list (there are many others), until individual shops and areas start being shown.
+To see them, just zoom in on major buildings until individual shops and areas start being shown.
 For multi-level buildings, select individual floors via the numbers that show up on the side of the screen.
 You can even get walking directions between different parts of the building if you need them.